Navideck/BT-Cam/blog/getting-started-with-bt-cam-a-beginners-guide.md

 readingTime: 5
 ---

-# Getting Started with BT Cam: A Beginner's Guide

 Welcome to BT Cam!
 If you've just downloaded our app, this guide will help you get started with connecting to your camera and taking your first remote shots.

 ---